 VOCATIONAL REHABILITATION - Assistance may be available for students with disabilities.
 Students should contact their regional office of Vocational Rehabilitation in regard to benefits.
 ALTERNATIVE STUDENT LOANS - Alternative loans are private student loans from third-party lenders.
-A student should exhaust all of their Direct Loan eligibility before considering alternative loans since interest rates and origination fees are usually lower for Direct Loans.
+Alternative loans are credit based loans that either the student or parent may apply for.
+Most of the time a student who applies for an alternative loan will need a co-signer.
 Alternative loans are applied for by the student and certified by the College.